 I am a Postdoctoral Scholar in the Department of Economics at the University of Chicago.
-My research focuses on issues in public economics and labor economics with a particular interest in misconduct by organizations.
+I am on the 2022-2023 economics job market.
+My research focuses on social issues in public and labor economics with a particular interest in misconduct by organizations.

 I earned my PhD from the Harris School of Public Policy at the University of Chicago.
 Before attending the Harris School, I was the Associate Director of the Chicago Experiments Initiative at the University of Chicago.
 I am also an affiliated researcher at the Joint Initiative for Latin American Experimental Economics.